kdahltx/Dahl.Extensions/README.md

 Features
 --------
-Dahl.Data is a [NuGet library](https://www.nuget.org/packages/Dahl.Data) that you can add in to your project to use extension methods to write code that is easies to write and read.
+Dahl.Data is a [NuGet library](https://www.nuget.org/packages/Dahl.Data) that you can add in to your project to use extension methods to write code that is easier to write and read.

 Example usage: Test for null or empty string
 ```csharp